 As a Burocratic leader you think that you must boost production, without excess.
 You have to give something to the team, but not everything.
 You have to be fair but firm.

 The bureaucratic leader is characterized by seeking a balance between both interests.
-The boss tries to find a compromise between the interests of the production, and of the employees, because he knows that exceeding to one side or another would cause difficulties either with his subordinates or with his bosses.
+The boss tries to find a compromise between the interests of the production, and of the employees.
+They knows that exceeding to one side or another would cause difficulties either with his subordinates or with his bosses.

 It is the style of those who give priority to security: they do not compromise, and at the same time, they want to be effective, trying to obtain a higher than average performance.